uwbiot/IPv6OverBluetoothLowEnergyMesh/README.md

 4. IPv6ToBlePacketProcessingForIoTCore
     1. Nearly identical to the main PacketProcessingTestUWP app, but designed to run in the background on a Windows 10 IoT core device such as a Raspberry Pi 3.
 Unused due to limitations of performing device discovery scans from a background thread.
 Requires modification to perform device enumeration in the background properly.

-## Installation and usage
+## Installation

 In its current form, this project requires a specific test environment to run.
 You must install both the Windows SDK and the Windows Driver Kit, or WDK, on your primary PC.
 The version of the SDK/WDK used during development was for Windows 10, version 1709, or build 16299.
 This is the version of the libraries against which the driver is linked, so it's probably easiest to download and install those versions.
-At the time of writing, the current version is for Windows 10, version 1803, or build 17134.
-The older versions of the SDK and WDK should be available as a link from the main download pages.
-Otherwise, if you use a newer version, you'll have to update the linker paths for the libraries in the driver project settings.
+If you use a newer version, you'll have to update the linker paths for the libraries in the driver project settings.

+Running this project also requires Visual Studio 2017.

-### Install the driver
+### Deploy and install the driver on a VM

 There are two important things to note for IPv6ToBle.sys.